 Word Count: 1268

 A very good evening ladies and gentlemen.
-I’m Mark and I have the undoubted honour of being the father of this blushing bride and in case I should forget, Natalie has had it printed on my socks!
+I’m Mark and I have the undoubted honor of being the father of this blushing bride and in case I should forget, Natalie has had it printed on my socks!
 However, I’m fully aware that my main function this evening is to warm up you, the audience, for the star performers who will speak later.
 So, if you’re not too impressed with what I have to say, I can assure you it will only be because I don’t want to give these guys too hard an act to follow!

 Today is, of course, a celebration, but not just of the love that has united Natalie and Tony in holy matrimony, but also of the families that have created, moulded and influenced the lives of these two special people.
 So my wife, Grace and I would like to extend a very warm welcome to Sarah and Jordan and their family and to relatives and friends of both families.
 Thank you all for joining us in celebrating this very special day.